vsdepontes/mmpbsa/README.md

 You can find the image at: https://hub.docker.com/r/lammfar/mmpbsa
 To simply start the container, you can use `docker run -it --gpus all -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix lammfar/mmpbsa:latest`
 The command above will download and execute the container in the interactive mode with all the GPUs and interface enabled.
+If you does not want the container to close when you exit the interactive mode, start it with `--entrypoint=/home/mmpbsa/keepalive.sh`.

 The gmx_MMPBSA code can be found at: https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA
 More information about gmx_MMPBSA can be found at: https://valdes-tresanco-ms.github.io/gmx_MMPBSA
 In order to use gmx_MMPBSA, the dependencies are also installed and configured in the image, being the main ones GROMACS and AmberTools.
-The current used version for GROMACS is the 2020.2.
+The current used version for GROMACS is the 2021.
 The GROMACS code can be found at: https://github.com/gromacs/gromacs
 More information about GROMACS can be found at: http://www.gromacs.org
 The current used version for AmberTools is the 21.